Pilgrimage to Canada

 Spiritual Director: Fr.
-Rick Beuther
+Richard Beuther

 Your trip includes

-- All airport taxes & fuel surcharges
+- Airport taxes & fuel surcharges

-- Centrally located hotels: (or similar)
+- Centrally located first class hotels: (or similar)

 - Transfers as per itinerary

 - 3 Dinners with wine and 4 Lunches